|What is RPQ-s?

 Following successful completion of the final exam papers the submission of a set of flight reference cards is required.
 These FRC's, as they are more commonly referred to, are a type of informational 'job aid' and are used to reduce pilot error at both the pre planning stage and during flying.
 Once submitted, a flight assessment is carried out to ensure the pilot is suitably capable of flying their craft in a safe and responsible manner.

 If the flight assessment is successful and the pilot passes this last hurdle, then there is a requirement for the pilot to submit to the CAA an Operations Manual.
 The Operations Manual is similar in practice to a kind of business plan, a submission to the CAA to show that the pilot can conduct their operations in a safe and responsible manner.
 If the CAA is happy with the application then it will grant a PfCO, Permissions For Commercial Operation.
 It is often thought that acquiring a PfCO is simply a matter of paperwork and a rubber stamp, but in practice the CAA adhere to very stringent guidelines in approving such applications.

-Insurance: Brokers: John Heath.
-Policy Number: 00-ROHX03CD01 Underwritten by Lloyds.
+Insurance: Brokers: John Heath, underwritten by Lloyds.